 Autologous blood therapy at the veterinarian's office

-Autologous blood therapy is an alternative medical treatment method that is gaining increasing importance in veterinary medicine.
-A small amount of blood is drawn from the animal and, after special processing, reinjected.
+The Autologous blood therapy is an alternative medical treatment method that is gaining increasing importance in veterinary medicine.
+A small amount of blood is drawn from the animal and, after special processing procedures, reinjected.
 The therapy is intended to strengthen the immune system and support healing processes.
-This article examines the various aspects of autologous blood therapy in veterinary medicine.
+This article discusses the various aspects of Autologous blood therapy illuminated at the veterinarian's office.

 As early as the 3rd century BC, the first indications of the use of animal and human blood for a wide variety of diseases can be found in a Chinese pharmacopoeia.